-The Pageturners Library Book Club will discuss “A Briefer History of Time” by Stephen Hawking, when it meets Wednesday, May 28 at 10:15 a.m., in the Community Room.
+The Pageturners Library Book Club at the Coeur d’Alene Public Library will discuss several different books when it meets Wednesday, Nov.
+27 at 10:15 a.m. in the Community Room.

 LTAI provides 25 copies of each of the books to be discussed by scholars provided by the Idaho Humanities Council.
 The program is also sponsored by the US Bancorp Foundation and the Institute of Museum and Library Services.
 The local book club also receives funding from the Friends of the Library.

-The series is based on the theme “The Humanity of Science and Technology.”
+The new series is based on the theme “The Humanity of Science and Technology.”
 All discussions begin at 10:15 a.m. the fourth Tuesday of the month.
 Discussion dates, titles, authors, and discussion scholars include:

 Patrons who need accommodation to participate in library programs or services are asked to contact the staff prior to the activity by calling 208-769-2315.